Kambo (drug): Non-indigenous use

 Outside South America, a kambo ceremony can involve just two people: the practitioner and the participant, or many participants at once, which is known as a kambo circle.
-Participants are encouraged to bring plenty of water, a towel, and a bucket.
-There are usually yoga mats on the floor and the ceremony room, which is often the practitioner's living room, is heavily incensed.
+Participants are equipped with water, a towel, and a bucket.

-During the ceremony, the participant's skin is deliberately burnt multiple times, usually on the upper arm or leg, by the practitioner using a smoldering stick or vine.
+During the ceremony, small superficial burns are made, usually on the upper arm or leg, by the practitioner using a smoldering stick or vine, so that the secretion can be applied.
 The practitioner uses saliva or water to reconstitute the secretions and place it on top of the burnt skin.
-Participants may be encouraged to shout "Viva" whenever one of them vomits into their bucket.
 Short-term effects include violent nausea, vomiting, diarrhea, edema (swelling) of the face, headaches, and tachycardia.
 The secretions seem to be vasoactive (affecting the circulation), explaining why they are absorbed rapidly.

 Intoxication may occur immediately or within hours.

+Journalist Hamilton Morris has covered kambo, including trying it and reporting on its effects.

+Effects

+The effects of kambo have been described.
+It produces relatively subtle psychoactive effects and does not appear to produce psychedelic or hallucinogenic effects.
+However, the drug is reported to produce a state of self-centered inwardness or internal connectedness.
+It has also been reported to cause apathy, drowsiness, dizziness, sedation, hallucinations, and euphoria, among others.
+Kambo also produces strong physical effects, including hypotension, sweating, tachycardia, severe nausea and vomiting, diarrhea, urination, edema, and general physical distress.
+In addition, it reportedly produces long-lasting and pronounced subacute or afterglow effects, such as clarity of thought, euphoria, feelings of well-being, positive mood and attitudes, increased resilience, positive and altruistic behavioral changes, and increased physical strength and stamina.

 Medical claims

-Non-indigenous users and practitioners of kambo claim that the alternative medicine helps with a wide variety of issues and conditions.
+Non-indigenous users and practitioners of kambo claim it helps with a wide variety of issues and conditions.
 These claims include treating addiction, depression, and chronic pain, reducing fevers, increasing fertility, boosting energy and physical strength, and improving mental clarity.
 It is also claimed that kambo removes negative energy.
-There is currently no scientific evidence to support positive health effect claims..
+There is currently no scientific evidence to support positive health effect claims.

-There is no solid medical evidence on how the frog toxins work, whether they are useful for treating anything, and whether they can be used safely: no clinical trials have tested them on humans, as of November 2019.
+There is no high-quality medical evidence on the safety and efficacy of the kambo practise: while studies of some of the individual peptides exist, no clinical trials have evaluated the practise itself on humans, as of November 2019.
 Reports of adverse effects are numerous, including for use with experienced guidance.

 Kym Jenkins of the Royal Australian and New Zealand College of Psychiatrists, in a Sydney Morning Herald article, said "people with mental illness are a more vulnerable group anyway for a variety of reasons.
 If you're feeling very anxious or very depressed, you're automatically more vulnerable, and you could be more susceptible to people advertising or marketing a quick fix.
 I do have concerns that people can be preyed upon when they are more vulnerable."

 The Australian Medical Association (AMA) supports the TGA's ban on the sale, supply, and use of kambo, saying it considers kambo to be a "significant health risk".